 If decreased volumes of vaccine are given for smaller dogs, they will receive fewer virus particles.
 According to the traditional research, dogs receiving fewer virus particle won’t achieve optimum immunity against disease.
 This situation has not been investigated and we veterinarians have no new information to help our clients and patients with logical decisions.
 Hopefully more updated research will be conducted soon to determine exactly how many virus particles are necessary per pound of body weight.

 The American Holistic Veterinary Medicine Association conference that I attended featured very strong research to suggest rabies vaccine may need to be given only every 5 years.
 The hope is that the recommendations of this group of veterinary scientists, will be adopted by public health organizations throughout the world as has occurred with their previous vaccine research recommendations.

 So What is Your Dog’s Alternative?

 At The Well Dog Place we recommend that vaccines for distemper and parvovirus be given only every 3 years, or ideal, when blood tests show that vaccination is necessary.
-It is a simple test we can do in-house at a much lower cost than veterinary labs.
 This minimizes unnecessary vaccinations.
-Our rabies vaccine is mercury-free.
+All of our vaccines are mercury-free.
 We can help you with a sensible vaccination program for your dog.